sourcefuse/loopback4-microservice-catalog/services/bpmn-service/README.md

 #### WorkerImplementationProvider

 Your workers are automatically initiated once a workflow is executed, to provide the implementation details of workers, you need to give implementation template of one such worker using the `WorkflowServiceBindings.WorkerImplementationFunction`, a default implementation is provided [here](/src/providers/worker-implementation.provider.ts).
 You also need to register individual worker commands using the `WorkflowServiceBindings.RegisterWorkerFunction` function;

+#### ExecutionInputValidationProvider

+If you need to validate the inputs of a workflow execution, you can bind a custom validation provider using `WorkflowServiceBindings.ExecutionInputValidatorFn` key.
+The microservice comes with a default implementation using [AJV](https://www.npmjs.com/package/ajv).

 ### Migrations